 Additive Inverse and Multiplicative Inverse

 There are two properties of numbers: multiplicative inverse and additive inverse property related to the multiplication and addition operation respectively.
 For a number x, - x is the additive inverse and 1/x is the multiplicative inverse.
-Let us understand the difference between additive inverse and multiplicative inverse through the following table:
+Let us understand the difference between additive inverse and multiplicative inverse with the help of the following table:

 |Additive Inverse||Multiplicative Inverse|